AIA & Solar

 Post-tax cost cut

 Annual Investment Allowance (AIA) is the most material tax incentive for UK commercial solar in 2026.
 It allows full deduction of solar PV capital cost from taxable profit in the year of installation — for most commercial buyers, that's a 25% reduction in post-tax effective system cost.
-Full Expensing extends similar treatment for limited companies.
+Above the £1m cap, a 50% first-year allowance covers the excess.
 Here's how it works.

 What Qualifies as AIA-Eligible Solar Expenditure